mariobox/mariosanchez.org/content/tutor.md

 ### About Me

 I am originally from Peru and have been living in the US since 1989.
 I am fully bilingual and can conduct my classes in English or Spanish.
-I have recently retired from the corporate world, where for 30 years I worked in international marketing for large consumer goods companies.
+My background comes from the corporate world, where for 30 years I worked in international marketing for large consumer goods companies.
 I hold Industrial Engineering and MBA degrees.
 Besides math, my passions are **computer programming** and **soccer**.

 ### Contact Me